danm0nster/mvjrqa-replication/README.md

 ## Data availability
-All of the synthetic model data set are included in this repository and scripts to reproduce the data sets are provided (see below).
+All of the synthetic model datasets are included in this repository and scripts to reproduce the datasets are provided (see below).
+The output from the empirical data analysis is also included, and can also be reproduced if the original data are downloaded.

-The data set for the empirical example used in the article is openly available (Shafiei & Shadpour, 2023), but not included here.
+The dataset for the empirical example used in the article is openly available (Shafiei & Shadpour, 2023), but not included here.
 It is available through [PhysioNet](https://physionet.org/content/eeg-eye-gaze-for-fls-tasks/1.0.0/) (Goldberger et al., 2000), and described in an original publication